Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Linear discretizations of the steady-state problem

 In this section, one of the earliest proposals for satisfying the DMP in the framework of finite element methods for convection-diffusion equations is reviewed.
 The basic idea of this method consists in discretizing the convective term in a finite volume manner and utilizing an upwind technique.
 The first method of this type was developed in \cite{Tabata77}.
 An improved method is presented in \cite{BT81} and an extension to non-conforming finite elements in \cite{OU84}, see Section~\ref{sec:other_fems_CR} for more details.
 Although the methods from \cite{Tabata77,BT81} were originally proposed for transient problems, compare Section~\ref{sec:tcd_ext_methods_steady}, we present here their steady-state versions as they contain the main ideas.
 From the numerical experience reported in the literature, it is known that linear upwind methods lead to solutions with smeared layers, see also Section~\ref{sec:num_exam}.
 This situation might explain that, to the best of our knowledge, the methods from \cite{Tabata77,BT81} are rarely used nowadays.
 So, their presentation will be kept brief, with an emphasis on the earlier method from \cite{Tabata77}.

 In \cite{Tabata77}, a two-dimensional problem without reactive term is considered.
 These assumptions will be relaxed below.
 In the first step of this method, one defines for an internal node $\bx_i^{}$ a so-called upwind simplex $K_i^{\rm up}$: $\bx_i^{}$ is a vertex of $K_i^{\rm up}$ and the straight half-line starting at $\bx_i^{}$ with direction $-\bb(\bx_i^{})$ intersects $K_i^{\rm up}$.
 If this line is parallel to a face (edge) $F$, then one chooses one element of $\omega_F^{}$ at random.
 For nodes at the boundary, the construction is performed analogously.
 If $-\bb(\bx_i^{})$ points outside the domain, then $\bx_i^{}$ belongs to the inlet boundary, which means that a Dirichlet condition is imposed at it, and, in turn, the test functions vanish at $\bx_i^{}$.
 This means that the upwind simplex can be chosen at random, as this choice will not affect the result.
-To simplify the presentation, we define the upwind simplex as the empty set.
-The choice of this upwind element is motivated by the following observation.
-Let $\bx_j^{}, j\not= i$, be the other nodes of the simplex $K_i^{\rm up}$.
-By construction, it holds that $|\sphericalangle (-\bb(\bx_i^{}),\bn_i)| < \pi/2$ and $\pi/2 \le |\sphericalangle (-\bb(\bx_i^{}),\bn_j)| < 3\pi/2$ for $j\neq i$.
+To simplify the presentation, we define the upwind simplex as the empty set in this case.
+If $\bb(\bx_i^{})=\bold0$, one uses an arbitrary element of $\omega_i^{}$ as $K_i^{\rm up}$.
+The choice of the upwind element is motivated by the following observation.
+Let $\bx_j^{}, j\not= i$, be the other vertices of the simplex $K_i^{\rm up}$.
+By construction, it holds that $|\sphericalangle (-\bb(\bx_i^{}),\bn_i)| < \pi/2$ and $\pi/2 \le |\sphericalangle (-\bb(\bx_i^{}),\bn_j)| < 3\pi/2$ for $j\neq i$, where $\bn_i$ and $\bn_j$ are the outer unit normals to the facets of $K_i^{\rm up}$ opposite $\bx_i^{}$ and $\bx_j^{}$, respectively.
 From \eqref{grad-basis-functions}, it follows that

 which will be of major importance later.
 With these definitions, the upwind method reads as follows: Find $u_h^{}\in V_h^{}$ such that $u_h^{}|_{\partial\Omega}^{}=i_h^{}g$, and

 for all $ v_h^{}\in V_{h,0}^{}$, where $\psi_j^{}$ is the dual basis function defined in \eqref{FEM-upwind-2}, $\calL$ the lumping operator from \eqref{FEM-upwind-3}, and $(\cdot,\cdot)_h$ the lumped inner product defined in \eqref{eq:lumped_inner_prod}.
 The term $\nabla u_h^{}|_{K_j^{\rm up}}$ is defined to be the zero vector if the upwind simplex is the empty set, otherwise it is a constant vector on $K_j^{\rm up}$.